saiberz/feathers-demos/README.md

 **Not meant for public reference.
 This is a very old app.
 Please see [the quick start guide](http://feathersjs.com/quick-start/).**

+It is also currently running as a standalone version at [demo.feathersjs.com](http://demo.feathersjscom).

 ## Getting started

 ### With Docker